Covid Re-opening FAQ's

 Is the café open?

 Our café is providing a village shop and takeaway service currently, and will continue to do so for some time.
 The shop sells essentials as well take-away food and ice-creams.
-Access to the village shop is via the High Street entrance, and will not be accessible to garden visitors till after their visit.

 The admission kiosk will sell a range of refreshments and there will be outdoor seating for you to sit and enjoy.